Goat farming means different things to different keepers. Like cattle, goats are raised for either their meat or milk.

 Meat goats are often butchered before they reach 12 months of age.
-Banding male goats to make them wethers because they will be slaughtered for meat and not used as a Billy goat (or buck) for breeding, is also commonplace on a meat goat farm.
+Banding male goats is commonplace on a meat goat farm.
+This makes them wethers because they will be slaughtered for meat and not used as a Billy goat (or buck) for breeding.

 Dairy Goat Farming

 Dairy goat herds are typically comprised of one Billy goat per every five to seven doelings or nanny goats.
 The breed of goat you purchase will dictate how often the nanny or doeling can reproduce in any given year.